Amanda Weston QC

 R (ota) Karas & Milandinovic v SSHD EWHC 747 (Admin)

-Finding by the Administrative Court that the Secretary of State had acted with 'improper purpose' in detaining the claimants and denying them access to legal advice.
+Finding by the Administrative Court that the Secretary of State had acted with ‘improper purpose’ in detaining the claimants and denying them access to legal advice.
 Substantial damages awarded including exemplary damages.
+This case received national news coverage, including in The Guardian.

 R (ota) N v LB Lambeth EWHC 3427 (Admin)